Royal Antediluvian Order of Buffaloes: Progressive Lodge of New Zealand

-In 2017, two lodges of the GLNZ formed their own order, the Progressive Lodge of New Zealand (PLNZ), owing to dissatisfaction with GLNZ and the RAOB Trust.
+In June 2016, two lodges of the GLNZ formed their own order, the Progressive Lodge of New Zealand (PLNZ), owing to dissatisfaction with GLNZ and the RAOB Trust.
 Three other lodges, Kiwi, Jubilee and Mangamuka-Kaitaia Combined have joined PLNZ.
 PLNZ emphasises philanthropy and fraternity, while minimising ceremony and administration.
 PLNZ states that its order continues to grow, along with its philanthropic efforts.

+In 2024, claims brought by the GLNZ and RAOB Trust against Progressive Lodge and Buffs Charitable Trust were thrown out in court.
+The GLNZ claimed that the Progressive Lodge had converted certain items that they claimed under GLNZ's rules should be returned to GLNZ.
+Earlier, the GLNZ and RAOB Trust had to state that they had no claim to the real estate owned by the Buffs Charitable Trust.
+The ruling effectively gave the Progressive Lodge legitimacy as an RAOB banner in law.

 Royal Antediluvian Order of Buffaloes Trust Board

 On 22 October 1966 the Parliament of New Zealand enacted the Royal Antediluvian Order of Buffaloes Trust Act 1966, a Private Act.
 The Act created the Royal Antediluvian Order of Buffaloes Trust Board for GLNZ lodges that had closed, so that their properties could be held in the trust.
 As a statutory entity, the Trust is not a registered charitable trust.
-In 2021, the lodges of the Progressive Lodge of New Zealand formed their own charitable trust, the Buffs Charitable Trust.
+In 2021, two of the lodges of the Progressive Lodge of New Zealand formed their own charitable trust, the Buffs Charitable Trust.
 The accounts of this trust are available for all members of the public to see.